Qhax11/GAS_Template-for-SinglePlayer-2D/README.md

 	}
 }
 ```
-- For example, when applying a damage gameplay effect, the AGCN_SoundBase automatically plays the target's take-damage sound.
+- For example, when applying BP_GE_DamageBase, the AGCN_SoundBase automatically plays the target's take-damage sound.

 ![image](https://github.com/user-attachments/assets/2f03cbec-bf22-4d97-8d8a-2361e78f1778)

 ### **2. Actor Sounds Data**
 This data asset allows for flexible and organized sound management.
-For example, when a specific event occurs (e.g., a character is attacked or uses an ability), the corresponding sound can be easily played by looking up the appropriate USoundCue based on the gameplay tag associated with that event.
+- For example, when a specific event occurs (e.g., a character is attacked or uses an ability), the corresponding sound can be easily played by looking up the appropriate USoundCue based on the gameplay tag associated with that event.
 This provides an efficient way to manage and trigger sounds dynamically during gameplay.

 ![image](https://github.com/user-attachments/assets/ee6acea6-ceac-4752-b6f8-bbc0b2b3a3bd)